St. Patrick's Basilica, Montreal: History

 The site of Saint Patrick's Church was purchased, and construction began in September 1843.
 What was then the outskirts of the town, on a sloped site overlooking parishioners' homes in Point St. Charles, Goose Village and Griffintown, Saint Patrick's seven cornerstones were laid, making it the oldest English-speaking Roman Catholic Church in Montreal.
 The first mass was celebrated in the church on St. Patrick's Day, March 17, 1847, and in 1850 Samuel Russell Warren built the church's first organ.
 Adélard Joseph Boucher was the organist from 1853 to 1858, Joseph-A. Fowler followed (1868–1908) and was briefly preceded by Benoît Poirier.

 The Quebec government designated the church a historic monument on December 10, 1985.
 It has also been designated a National Historic Site of Canada.

 April 4, 1985 the Quebec Government deemed the church as a Historical Monument and in 1996 was named a National Historic site of Canada.

-On St. Patrick's Day, March 17, 1989, the church was promoted to the title of minor basilica by Pope John Paul II, upon request by Paul Grégoire, cardinal archbishop of Montreal.
+On St. Patrick's Day, March 17, 1989, the church was inaugurated to the public from its 1988 conferment of minor basilica by Pope John Paul II, upon request by former Archbishop of Montreal, Cardinal Paul Grégoire.